nf-core/oncoanalyser/docs/usage.md

 - precise process selection
 - starting from existing data
-- granular control over resource data
+- granular control over reference/resource files

 These features enable oncoanalyser to be run in a highly flexible way.
 For example, an analysis can be run with existing PURPLE data as the starting point and skip variant calling processes.
-Additionally, resource/reference data can staged locally to optimise execution or modified to create user-defined driver gene panels.
+Additionally, reference/resource files can be staged locally to optimise execution or modified to create user-defined driver gene panels.

 > [!WARNING]
 > There are important requirements when using BAMs as input instead of FASTQs: